 Actors' Shakespeare Project

-Actors' Shakespeare Project in Somerville, Massachusetts presented student matinees of Hamlet directed by Doug Lockwood and one matinee of A Midsummer Night's Dream.
-The company will provide related educational activities, including teachers institute, workshops, open rehearsal, post-play discussions, and a study guide.
-They reached 997 students from 23 schools from Massachusetts.
+Actors' Shakespeare Project will present student matinees of Hamlet directed by Doug Lockwood and one matinee of A Midsummer Night's Dream.
+The company will provide related educational activities, including teachers' institute, workshops, open rehearsals, post-play discussions, and a study guide They anticipate reaching 10 schools from Massachusetts.